microsoftgraph/microsoft-graph-docs-contrib/concepts/upload-data-to-upload-session.md

 * On failures when the client sent a fragment the server had already received, the server will respond with `HTTP 416 Requested Range Not Satisfiable`.
   You can [request upload status](#get-the-upload-session) to get a more detailed list of missing ranges.
-* Including the Authorization header when issuing the `PUT` call may result in a `HTTP 401 Unauthorized` response.
+* Including the Authorization header when issuing the `PUT` call might result in a `HTTP 401 Unauthorized` response.
 The Authorization header and bearer token should only be sent when creating upload session.
 It should be not be included when uploading data to upload session.

 ## Completing a file

-When the last byte range of a file is received the server will response with an `HTTP 201 Created`.
+When the last byte range of a file is received, the server will response with an `HTTP 201 Created`.
 The response body will also include the property set for the associated **printDocument**.

 <!-- { "blockType": "request", "opaqueUrl": true, "name": "upload-fragment-final", "scopes": "printjob.readwrite" } -->